Skip to Main Content

 • Protects the wound and surrounding skin

-• Cleans the wound and the skin around it
+• Cleaning the wound and the skin around it

-• Places a dressing in the shape of the wound over the site
+• Placing a dressing in the shape of the wound over the site

-• Covers the area with a clear adhesive film (drape) to seal the skin and protect the wound from infection
+• Covering the area with a clear adhesive film (drape) to seal the skin and protect the wound from infection

-• Places a vacuum tube over the film
+• Placing a vacuum tube over the film

-• Connects a tube to the small portable suction pump
+• Connecting a tube to the small portable suction pump

-• Turns on the power to the wound vac machine
+• Turning on the power to the wound vac machine

-When the pump suction is on, it removes air from the site of the wound.
+When the pump suction is on, it removes air from the wound site.
 For most patients, a wound vac does not cause added pain.
-When the suction starts and the dressing falls inward (collapses), your child may feel a slight pulling sensation.
-This usually goes away after a few minutes.
-Some patients may feel pain when the dressing pulls down, but this discomfort is similar to that of other wound-care procedures.
+When the suction starts and the dressing pulls inward (collapses), your child may feel a slight pull.
+This feeling usually goes away after a few minutes.
+Some patients may feel pain when the dressing pulls in, but this discomfort is about the same as other wound care procedures.

 As the wound heals, the area may become itchy or uncomfortable.
-Rare risks of wound vac therapy include bleeding or infection.
+Rare risks of NPWT include bleeding or infection.

-If your child goes home with a wound vac machine, your care team will teach you how to use the pump.
-With a portable wound vac machine, patients can do most normal activities.
-Ask your provider how your child can do daily activities such as showering.
+If your child goes home with a portable wound vac machine, your care team will teach you how to use the pump.
+Your child can do most daily activities with the machine.
+But talk to your care team about what activities to limit or avoid.
+Ask them about instructions for showering or bathing.

 Parts of a wound vac machine

-Most at-home (portable) wound vac machines have these main parts:
+Most portable wound vac machines have these main parts:

 • Therapy unit (pump) that creates suction